Electron Proton Collision Feynman Diagram

 The Role of Gluons: A Deeper Dive into the Strong Force

-The strong force, mediated by gluons, plays a crucial role in holding quarks together within the proton.
+The strong force, mediated by gluons, makes a real difference in holding quarks together within the proton.
 In DIS, gluons can also participate in the interaction.
-The exchanged photon can interact not only with quarks but also with gluons, further complicating the process.
+That said, the exchanged photon can interact not only with quarks but also with gluons, further complicating the process.
 This interaction provides valuable information about the gluon distribution inside the proton.

 Feynman Diagram (more complex):